OData/v3ProtocolDocument/OData.markdown

 To delete an existing entity, send a DELETE request to that entity's edit URI.
 The request body SHOULD be empty.

-On success, the response SHOULD be 200 OK.
+On success, the response MUST be 204 (No Content).

 ### Modifying Relationships Between Entities ###